-English Antonyms for GRE 12 (Graduate Record Examination) Words – Online Quiz!
+English Antonyms for GRE 12 (Graduate Record Examination) Vocabulary Words – Online Quiz!

-Find antonyms of GRE 12 (Graduate Record Examination) words in this online multiple-choice quiz.
-Identify the antonyms of all 50 words.
-An antonym is the opposite, or most opposite meaning.
+Find antonyms of GRE 12 (Graduate Record Examination) vocabulary words in this online multiple-choice quiz.
+Identify the antonyms of all 50 vocabulary words.
+(An antonym is a word of opposite meaning.)

 Hover over a word to reveal its definition.
 Click any word for the full dictionary entry.